Price's law for spin fields on a Schwarzschild background: Introduction

-\item The proof in this work also implies that in point \ref{point:suffidecay:intro}, if the coefficients of the asymptotic profiles are both vanishing, the decay rate will be faster by an extra $\tb^{-1}$ globally;
+\item The proof in this work also implies that in point \ref{point:suffidecay:intro}, if the coefficients of the asymptotic profiles are both vanishing, the decay rate will be faster by an extra $\tb^{-1}$ globally.

-\item Further, in point \ref{point:ccinfty:intro}, one finds the decay rate can be improved if and only if the integral in the second line of \eqref{def:NPell0:compsupp:intro} vanishes.
+Similarly, in point \ref{point:ccinfty:intro}, one finds the decay rate can be improved if and only if the integral in the second line of \eqref{def:NPell0:compsupp:intro} vanishes.
 For the scalar field ($\sfrak=0$), it is manifest that if, additionally, the time derivative of the initial data vanishes, then the decay rate is faster by an extra $\tb^{-1}$ globally.
 Note that this has been verified in \cite{hintz2020sharp,angelopoulos2021price} as well.
 For $\sfrak=1,2$, this is in fact compatible with the expectation in \cite{karkowski2004comments,price2004late} that solutions to the Regge--Wheeler equation with smooth, compactly supported in a compact region in $(2M,+\infty)$, static (in the sense that its time derivative on the initial hypersurface $t=\tb_0$ vanishes) initial data will develop power tails $\tb^{-2\ell_0-4}$ in a finite radius region.
-This can be seen as follows: it is certain $\sfrak$-order derivative of the spin $s$ component which satisfies the Regge--Wheeler equation \cite{ReggeWheeler1957}, and we can use the wave equation satisfied by the spin $s$ component to rewrite its time derivative as a combination of total radial derivatives, a first order time derivative and the component itself, which will then yield that the integral in the second line of \eqref{def:NPell0:compsupp:intro} vanishes;
+This can be seen as follows: it is certain $\sfrak$-order derivative of the spin $s$ component which satisfies the Regge--Wheeler equation \cite{ReggeWheeler1957}, and we can use the wave equation satisfied by the spin $s$ component to rewrite its time derivative as a combination of total radial derivatives, a first order time derivative and the component itself, which will then yield that the integral in the second line of \eqref{def:NPell0:compsupp:intro} vanishes. \end{enumerate} \end{remark}

-\item As a byproduct, we have also obtained the global asymptotic profile of the middle component of the Maxwell field.
-See Theorem \ref{summary:PL:v:pm:global:HiGhmodes}.
-This thus yields that the middle component asymptotically decays to a static Coulomb solution, which equals $r^{-2}$ times a complex constant that can be calculated from any sphere of the initial hypersurface, at a rate of decay as shown in Theorem \ref{summary:PL:v:pm:global:HiGhmodes};
+\begin{remark}[Asymptotics for the middle component of the Maxwell field] As a byproduct, we also obtain from the proof the global late-time asymptotics for the middle component of the Maxwell field.
+This thus yields that the middle component asymptotically decays to a static Coulomb solution, which equals $r^{-2}$ times a complex constant that can be calculated from any sphere of the initial hypersurface, at a rate of decay that can be explicitly calculated. \end{remark}